Student Worker Job Descriptions

 Administration: Office environment.
 Provide support to the administration offices for the library.
 Must be competent in computer use, Internet research, and word processing or spreadsheet software.
 Assists with preparing time sheets and various other tasks as assigned.
 Hours are within M-F 8-5.

 Audio/Visual Services: Public Service area.
 Deliver, setup, troubleshoot, and operate computer projection systems, video systems, and other audiovisual equipment (some bending and lifting may be required).
-Provide customer assistance at the Audiovisual Services Center, Media Library, and Graphics Lab.
+Provide customer assistance at the Audiovisual Services Center and Graphics Lab.
 Must be able to reliably follow detailed instructions and procedures without direct supervision.
 Basic computer troubleshooting skills and/or familiarity with video editing software preferred.
 Weekend and night work will be expected.
 Hours include nights/weekends.

 Cataloging Services: Office environment.
 Involves processing books, CDs, DVDs, videos, etc., that have been cataloged, including applying stamps, security strips, call number labels, plastic covers, and laminated covers, as well as changing status of materials.
 Some book repair and utilization of in-house binding machine involved.
 Occasional computer use for OPAC searches and other research.
 Assist with library displays.
 Some special projects.
 Requires attention to detail.
 Hours are within M-F 8-5.